Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 Type parameters are allowed to specify *subtyping restrictions* on them in the form `T : U`, meaning $T <: U$ where $T$ is a type parameter and $U$ is some other type available in the scope the declaration is declared in.
 These either are written directly at the parameter placement syntax or using a special `where` syntax.
-Any number of restrictions is allowed on a single type, however, for a given type parameter `T`, only one restriction `T : U` can have `U` to be another type parameter.
+Any number of restrictions is allowed on a single type, however, there are some limitations on the allowed subtyping restriction shape.

+- For a given type parameter `T`, only one restriction `T : U` can have `U` to be another type parameter;
+- TODO(anything else?)

 These restrictions are turned into corresponding [type constraints][Kotlin type constraints] when the type parameters are substituted with types and are employed during [type inference][Type inference] and [overload resolution][Overload resolution] of any usage of the corresponding declaration.
 See the corresponding sections for details.

 Type parameters do not introduce [runtime-available types][Runtime-available types] unless declared `reified`.
-Only type parameters of [inline functions][Inlining] can be declared `reified`.

 #### Type parameter variance